community

 Finally, the building of a real, vibrant and accountable DIY network naturally has benefits locally, but artists should not be stopping with their region.
 Building that network is not for its own sake; as Cath says, ‘it’s about lifting everyone up, and making the scene more appealing on a national level.’

 A vital part of that building-out is radio.
-Shell Zenner touches on the importance of regional identity to national or international presence: ‘at Amazing Radio, the artists we play spread the word, then their friends and collaborators start uploading to us – and we get a real idea of what’s happening in local scenes.’
+Shell touches on the importance of regional identity to national or international presence: ‘At Amazing Radio, the artists we play spread the word, then their friends and collaborators start uploading to us – and we get a real idea of what’s happening in local scenes.’

 Building out is also an opportunity to break down barriers, for the next generation of artists to rise up through those same local channels.
 ‘In breaking down barriers,’ says Cath.
 ‘It’s much easier to build audiences, and build out.
 Bands shouldn’t have to face the same issues.
 They should be able to build through, and out, together.’